openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

 How do I download videos?
 ================================

-To download videos, select the "download" icon that appears to the right of each section, subsection, or video name.
+To download videos, you must be connected to the Internet.
+Select the "download" icon that appears to the right of a section, subsection, or video name.

 * If you select download for a section or subsection, you download all of the videos in that section or subsection.